Johnson & Johnson: 1944–1999: Acquisitions and international expansion

-2000-present
+2000–present

-William C. Weldon was appointed Chairman and CEO of the company in 2002.
+William C. Weldon was appointed chairman and CEO of the company in 2002.
 In 2003, Ethicon launched Vicryl Plus Antibacterial Sutures.
 The products prevent post-surgery infection within stitches.
 In 2006, Johnson & Johnson acquired Pfizer's consumer healthcare business and merged it with its consumer healthcare business group.
-The acquisition added brands like Listerine, Bengay, and Neosporin to the company’s portfolio.
-In the same year, Johnson & Johnson’s Janssen Pharmaceuticals, launched Prezista, a protease inhibitor for patients with failed previous HIV therapies.
+The acquisition added brands like Listerine, Bengay, and Neosporin to the company's portfolio.
+In the same year, Johnson & Johnson's Janssen Pharmaceuticals, launched Prezista, a protease inhibitor for patients with failed previous HIV therapies.

 In 2008, Johnson & Johnson acquired Mentor Corporation for $1 billion and merge its operations into Ethicon.
 In 2009, the company acquired HealthMedia, later renamed to Health & Wellness Solutions and the Human Performance Institute.
 In October 2010, J&J acquired Crucell for $2.4 billion.
 The subsidiary operates as the centre for vaccines, within Johnson & Johnson pharmaceuticals business group.

-In 2012, Alex Gorsky became Chairman and CEO of Johnson & Johnson.
-In November 2015, Biosense Webster, Inc. acquired Coherex Medical Inc. expanding the company’s range of treatment options for patients with atrial fibrillation.
+In 2012, Alex Gorsky became chairman and CEO of Johnson & Johnson.
+In November 2015, Biosense Webster, Inc. acquired Coherex Medical Inc. expanding the company's range of treatment options for patients with atrial fibrillation.

 In 2017, Johnson & Johnson acquired Abbott Medical Optics from Abbott Laboratories for $4.325 billion, adding the new division into Johnson & Johnson Vision Care, Inc. in 2017.
-The same year, Johnson & Johnson acquired Actelion in a $30 billion deal, the largest ever purchase by the company.
-After the purchase, Johnson & Johnson spun off Actelion’s research and development unit, into a separate legal entity.
+That same year, Johnson & Johnson acquired Actelion in a $30 billion deal, the largest ever purchase by the company.
+After the purchase, Johnson & Johnson spun off Actelion's research and development unit into a separate legal entity.
 In July 2017, Johnson & Johnson Vision Care, Inc acquired TearScience.
 In September 2017, the company acquired subscription-based contact lens startup Sightbox.
 In September of the same year Johnson & Johnson Medical GmbH acquired Emerging Implant Technologies GmbH, manufacturer of 3D-printed titanium interbody implants for spinal fusion surgery.

 In March 2019, the FDA approved esketamine for the treatment of severe depression, which is marketed as Spravato by Janssen Pharmaceuticals.
 In 2019, Johnson & Johnson announced the release of photochromic contact lenses.
 The lenses adjust to sunlight and help eyes recover from bright light exposure faster.
 The lenses contain a photochromic additive that adapts visible light amounts filtered to the eyes and are the first to use such additives.